puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_user_group.markdown

 			  gid              => '501',

 10. Copy all of the code, then save and exit the file.

-11. Paste the code you got after editing `puppet resource -e user jargyle` into your default node, then save and exit.
+11. Paste the code you got after editing `puppet resource -e user jargyle` into your default node in `site.pp`.
+It should look like this:

+			user { 'jargyle':
+ 			  ensure           => 'present',
+			  home             => '/home/jargyle',
+			  comment           => 'Judy Argyle',
+			  groups            => 'web',
+			  password         => '!!',
+			  password_max_age => '99999',
+			  password_min_age => '0',
+			  shell            => '/bin/bash',
+			  uid              => '501',
+			}

 12. From the CLI of your Puppet master, run `puppet parser validate site.pp` to ensure that there are no errors.
 The parser will return nothing if there are no errors.
-If it does detect a syntax error, open the file again and fix the problem before continuing.

 13. From the CLI of your Puppet agent, use `puppet agent -t` to trigger a Puppet run.

 > Success!
-You have created a group, `web`, and a user, `jargyle`, and added jargyle to the group with `groups => web`.
+You have created a user, `jargyle`, and added jargyle to the group with `groups => web`.

 (Final notes)